sandersnewmedia/django-host-settings/README.md

 Overview
 --------
-django-host-settings is a small Django app which lets you easily manage settings for your development machines & servers.
+django-host-settings is a Django app which helps you create and load settings unique to each host running your Django project.

 Installation
 ------------